 What is the West Virginia Center on Climate Change?

 The West Virginia Center on Climate Change (“the Center” or “WV3C”) is a nonprofit organization headquartered in Morgantown, WV.
-It was founded in 2019 by Friends of Blackwater ("FOB"), a regional conservation group, to continue and expand programs begun by FOB's Allegheny Highlands Climate Change Impacts Initiative.
-The Center is currently under the fiscal supervision of FOB, and has a separate advisory Board.
+The Center is an initiative of Friends of Blackwater ("FOB"), a regional conservation group.

 How can I learn more?

-West Virginians are deeply affected by the crisis of human-caused global warming and climate change.
-To address this challenge and to protect their future, West Virginians need science-based research, education, communication, dialogue, advocacy, policy, and action.
+West Virginians, like people all over the world, are affected by the crisis of human-caused global warming and climate change.
+To address this challenge, West Virginians need science-based research, education, communication, dialogue, advocacy, policy, and action.

-The mission of the WV3C is to help meet these needs by bringing up-to-date, multi-disciplinary, scientific and policy expertise into a wide range of civic and community settings, in a nonpartisan and constructive way; and to be an informational and leadership resource to a wide range of individuals, organizations, and institutions.
+The mission of the WV3C is to help meet these needs by bringing up-to-date, multi-disciplinary, scientific and policy expertise into a wide range of civic and community settings, in a nonpartisan and constructive way.
+The Center is an informational partnership and and leadership resource for a wide range of individuals, organizations, and institutions.
 The Center takes an “all of the above” position on climate solutions.

 The Center's strategic approach is to: (1) help create and deploy effective, accessible, inclusive, justice-focused, science-based educational programs; (2) help build grass-roots and leadership understanding; (3) help foster common-sense and constructive dialogue; and (4) help identify, develop, and promote policy options and common-ground solutions that will lead to effective action.